Attract the Right Talent: Four Strategic Hiring Shifts That Work

 Imagine if Goldilocks walked into your company today—how would she feel?

 Would your culture feel too cold, where candidates struggle to see their value?
 Too hot—where they feel like they’ll never fully belong?
-Or right where people can excel, contribute, and grow with purpose?
+Or just right—where people can excel, contribute, and grow with purpose?

 For hiring managers in energy, chemical, and industrial sectors, the expectations around hiring have evolved.
-The Great Resignation, Quiet Quitting, and shifting workforce values have left a clear message: what worked in the past won’t move you forward.
+Workforce expectations have shifted.
+What attracted talent five years ago isn't what attracts them today.

 One thing hasn’t changed: top talent chooses companies that make them feel valued, aligned, and empowered.